-A unique feature of fellowship in Boston is Intra-City Rheumatology Rounds, which are held once each month in the evening at a Boston teaching hospital (including Boston University Medical Center, Beth Israel Deaconess Medical Center, Brigham and Women's Hospital, Children's Hospital).
+A unique feature of fellowship in Boston is Intra-City Rheumatology Rounds, which are held once each month in the evening at a Boston teaching hospital (including Boston University Medical Center, Beth Israel Deaconess Medical Center, Brigham and Women's Hospital and Children's Hospital).
 Fellows from the host institution present the most difficult and complicated cases to the attending staff of all area hospitals.

-Another unique aspect of the conference schedule is the Harvard Post-Graduate Review Course in Rheumatology, which is offered by MGH and BWH faculty.
-This outstanding 4-day course, which is held in September, brings together preeminent faculty for lectures about each rheumatic disease.
+Another unique aspect of the conference schedule is the Harvard Post-Graduate Review Course in Rheumatology, which is offered by Mass General and Brigham and Women's Hospital faculty.
+This outstanding four-day course, which is held in September, brings together preeminent faculty for lectures about each rheumatic disease.
 This provides an exceptional review of the field for fellows.

 Clinical and research fellows participate in the teaching of Mass General medical residents and Harvard medical students.
 Fellows give didactic lectures, participate in courses, and provide advice and medical literature in the care of individual patients.